 The same was true for the Cayman troupe.
 Many yellow phases destroyed the hopes for a good grid position and they lined up in the midfield of class V5.
 On the grid, the sky over the Eifel then slowly closed and first raindrops followed by light snow delayed the start procedure by 15 minutes.
 Already in the formation lap the fullest concentration was demanded of all drivers.
 The incipient snowfall on various sections of the track turned the Nürburgring-Nordschleife into a very slippery winter road.
 Once again, it was not possible to get the tires up to temperature and start driver Dieter Schmidtmann could not keep up with the pace of the GT3 cars and collided in the starting lap with a Cup Porsche on the GP track.
 He continued the race after a short safety check in pit.
 Shortly afterwards followed the red flag.

-At the third VLN race, which will take place on April 27, the Cayman will compete with the strong drivers Nick Hancke, Thomas D. Hetzer and Nick Salewsky.
+At the third VLN race, which will take place on April 27, the Cayman will compete with the strong drivers Nick Hancke and Thomas D. Hetzer.
 The Nissan GT-R Nismo GT3 will be also back.
 Together with the Japanese team KONDO Racing it is time to perfect the Nissan for the upcoming 24h qualifying race and the 24h race - with hopefully much better conditions and the complete race distance.
 The Lamborghini Huracán GT3 EVO comes back at the fourth VLN race.